 - Press together win+R keys to open Run.
 Type the command lusrmgr.msc on Run and click OK

 - Tap on ‘Groups‘ on the displayed pane and select the administrator’s groups

 - Right-click the admin group and select their properties

 - Select the individual user you wish to eliminate and tap on the ‘Remove’ button

 Another common sign of a compromised system is the presence of unusually large files(5GB) or more.
-Said files show up in your storage, totally unawares to all other users in your system.
-Whenever you notice such a large and curious database read in your system storage, it means that hackers have already infiltrated your system and are now gathering up your data to steal it.
-Check for large files is another thing to check when a system get’s compromised.
+Said files show up in your storage, totally unaware of all other users in your system.
+Whenever you notice such an extensive and curious database read in your system storage, it means that hackers have already infiltrated your system and are now gathering up your data to steal it.
+Check for large files is another thing to check when a system gets compromised.

 A remedy hereby would be to immediately delete the folders and install an anti-virus for constant checks.